5jt/dyalog-cookbook/manuscript/13-Windows-Services.md

    This is an operator, so it needs a function as operand: that is, a function that is doing the logging, allowing `CheckServiceMessages` to log its actions to the log file.
 (If you don't need a log file then simply passing `{⍵}` will do.

-   When `CheckServiceMessages` is called, if no request of the SCM is pending it will quit straight away and return a 0.
+   When `CheckServiceMessages` is called if no request of the SCM is pending it will quit straight away and return a 0.
 If a Pause is pending then it goes into a loop, and continues to loop (with a `⎕DL` in between) until either Continue (a.k.a.
 Resume) or Stop is requested by the SCM.

    If a Stop is requested, the operator will quit and return a 1.